Roots and Radishes

 Instructions

 2. Roast mushrooms and asparagus.
 Spread the mushrooms and asparagus into an even layer on the sheet pan.
 Drizzle with olive oil, sprinkle with salt, and mix everything together in the pan to coat.
-Roast at 425 for 25-30 minutes while you make the pasta.
+Roast for about 25 minutes while you make the pasta.

 3. Make the pasta.
-Once the veggies have been roasting for 15 minutes, cook the pasta according to instructions on the package.
-Once al dente, drain but do not rinse to cool down (we want to serve the pasta warm).
+Once the veggies have been roasting for 10 minutes, cook the pasta according to instructions on the package.
+Once ready, reserve ½ cup of the pasta water and drain the rest without rinsing.
+Transfer directly to a large bowl while warm.

 4. Combine pasta ingredients.
 Once the veggies are done, combine cooked pasta, roasted veggies, sun-dried tomatoes (with some of their olive oil), and pesto in a large bowl and toss to coat.
-Serve the pesto pasta warm with fresh parsley, freshly cracked pepper, and optional parmesan cheese (if not vegan).
+Serve the pesto pasta warm with fresh parsley, freshly cracked pepper, and optional parmesan cheese.

 Notes